grayleonard/node-youtube-resumable-upload/README.md

 Install with `npm install node-youtube-resumable-upload`

-The module returns the video metadata that Google responds with on a successful upload.
+The module emits the video metadata that Google responds with on a successful upload, or emits an error if something goes wrong.
+If monitoring is enabled (it is by default), the number of bytes uploaded is emitted every 5 seconds.

 Look at test/test.js for a use-case example, but this is the gist of it:

 ```javascript
 var ResumableUpload = require('node-youtube-resumable-upload');
 var resumableUpload = new ResumableUpload(); //create new ResumableUpload